Xingorno/3DLIVUS/README.md

 ### 3D US-based Tumour Coverage Evaluation
 <p align="justify">
-To demonstrate that, we conducted a clinical trial from 2021 to 2022.
-In this trial, we collected data from 12 patients, including 8 cases treated with RFA, 4 cases with MWA.
-As shown in this figure, we firstly manually segmented both the tumour and the needle in 3D US images.
-The ablation zone was then estimated based on the manufacturer’s guidelines.
-Next, we calculated the surface distances between the tumour and the estimated ablation zone.
-To validate, we compared the results with clinical outcomes, which were obtained from follow-up CT/MRI images.
-As a result, in conventional 2D US, 9 out of 12 cases were predicted correctly.
-However, with our 3D US approach, the accuracy improved to 11 out of 12 cases.
-For the remaining case, the discrepancy was due to new disease progression, rather than a limitation of the 3D US-based estimation.
-Overall, these results highlight that our 3D US approach provided valuable and reliable information for all cases, demonstrating its potential to enhance tumour coverage assessment in ablation procedures.
+To evaluate the proposed approach, we conducted a clinical trial between 2021 and 2022, involving 12 patients—8 treated with RFA and 4 with MWA.
+As shown in this figure, both the tumour and needle were manually segmented in the 3D US images, and the ablation zone was estimated based on the manufacturer’s specifications.
+The surface distances between the tumour and the estimated ablation zone were then calculated and validated against follow-up CT/MRI outcomes.
+Using conventional 2D US, tumour coverage was correctly predicted in 9 of 12 cases, whereas our 3D US approach achieved 11 of 12 correct predictions.
+The remaining case discrepancy was attributed to new disease progression rather than limitations of the 3D US-based estimation.
+These findings demonstrate that the 3D US approach provides reliable and clinically valuable information for tumour coverage assessment during ablation procedures.
 </p>

 <br>